openvinotoolkit/openvino.genai/samples/python/speculative_decoding_lm/README.md

 The `--upgrade-strategy eager` option is needed to ensure `optimum-intel` is upgraded to the latest version.

-It's not required to install [../../requirements.txt](../../requirements.txt) for deployment if the model has already been exported.
+It's not required to install [../../requirements.txt](../../requirements.txt) for deployment if the model has already been exported. `numpy`, `openvino`, and `openvino-genai` are required for python deployment.
 Download assisting and main model to run speculative decoding sample.

 ```sh